rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 UIKit components in the project follow the MVVM (Model-View-ViewModel) architecture.

 ## Overview
 The app allows users to create and manage tasks, track their moods, and share tasks with friends.
 It features interactive views like mood sliders, friend pickers, and task creation forms.
-The app also integrates with Auth0 for authentication and uses Core Data (via SwiftData) for persistent storage of tasks and moods.
+The app also integrates with Auth0 for authentication and uses SwiftData for persistent storage of tasks and moods.

+## Technology Stack

+- **Frontend**: SwiftUI for declarative UI, UIKit integration for components like image pickers.
+- **Backend**: SwiftData for local storage.
+- **Authentication**: Auth0 for secure login.
+- **Network**: URLSession for API calls.
+- **Widget Extension**: SwiftUI for widget development.
+- **Testing**: XCTest for unit tests.

 ## Topics